turbot/steampipe-plugin-csv/docs/index.md

   # Determine whether to use the first row as the header row when creating column names.
   # Valid values are "auto", "on", "off":
-  #   - "auto": If there are no empty or duplicate values use the first row as the header; else, use the first row as a data row and use generic column names, e.g., "c1", "c2".
+  #   - "auto": If there are no empty or duplicate values use the first row as the header; else, use the first row as a data row and use generic column names, e.g., "a", "b".
   #   - "on": Use the first row as the header.
 If there are empty or duplicate values, the tables will fail to load.
   #   - "off": Do not use the first row as the header.
 All column names will be generic.
   # Defaults to "auto".